photography-ncbs/competition/Rules.md

   * General photo editing like contrast, brightness, temperature, saturation etc., as well as cropping, HDR and stitched panorama is allowed.
 One can also use photo filters if needed for the theme or to convey a message, however it is advised not to use them excessively.
   * Use of watermark is acceptable, but discouraged.
 If you insist on using one, please use it non-destructively and subtly.
 Proper image credits will be given when your photo is printed and framed.
   * NAME, OR ANY ALPHA-NUMERALS OR SYMBOLS THAT REVEAL THE IDENTITY OF THE PARTICIPANT SHOULD NOT BE KEPT ON THE PHOTOGRAPH, OR AS THE FILE NAME.
+  * An entry that is a winner of any previous competition should not be submitted.
   * Do not use portraits without permission of the subject and/or model.
 Do not use any copyrighted or inappropriate material.
   * Do not use inappropriate caption or description.
   * ENTRIES VIOLATING THE RULES WILL NOT BE CONSIDERED FOR EVALUATION.